lanl/bueno-run-proxies/snap/README.md

 bueno run -a none -p bueno_snap.py
 ```
 After execution, the metadata files are stored in the new local snap folder.
-The one created by the custom post action is called: "timing-metadata.yaml".
+The one created by the custom post action is called: timing-metadata.yaml.
-Additionally, the generated report is saved as: "data.csv" in the same
+Additionally, the generated report is saved as: data.csv in the same
 directory.